Find Cheap Auto Insurance Quotes in Your Area

 - Hospitalization fees

 - Therapy or rehabilitation expenses

 In addition to medical expenses, PIP insurance provides some death and disability benefits that you may not find through a MedPay insurance policy.
-For example, if you or a passenger is killed in a motor accident, your PIP policy would cover funeral expenses.
-Or, if you are unable to work temporarily due to your injuries, PIP insurance will reimburse you for 85% of any lost wages up to the limits specified in your policy.
+For example, if you or a passenger were killed in a car accident, the PIP policy would cover funeral expenses.
+Or, if you were left unable to work due to injuries, the insurance would reimburse you for 85% of lost wages, up to the limits of the policy.

-The total cost of your PIP insurance may vary depending on several factors, such as your driving history, age and the amount of coverage you elect.
-The state of Maryland does not require you to carry PIP coverage, but insurance companies are mandated to offer a minimum of $2,500 of PIP insurance when writing auto insurance policies.
-If you elect to add PIP coverage, we recommend you compare quotes from multiple insurers in order to get the best rates.
+The total cost of your PIP insurance may vary depending on factors such as your driving history, age and the amount of coverage.
+The state of Maryland does not require you to carry PIP coverage, but auto insurance companies are mandated to offer a minimum of $2,500 of PIP insurance.
+If you add PIP coverage, we recommend comparing quotes from multiple insurers in order to get competitive rates.

 If you do not want to purchase personal injury protection for yourself, you may need to complete an electronic waiver declining coverage.
-However, while you may waive PIP coverage for yourself, you cannot waive coverage on behalf of guests you may have in your car.
-Because of this, you'll need to select a coverage amount for passengers, even if you decline coverage for yourself.
+While you may waive PIP coverage for yourself, you cannot waive it on behalf of guests you may have in your car.
+Because of this, you'll need to select a coverage amount for passengers, even if you decline it for yourself.

 A typical PIP insurance policy covers the policyholder as well as any passengers in their car, any authorized drivers of the insured vehicle and any pedestrians hit by that car.
 Each person involved is entitled to the full PIP policy limit, as long as they haven't declined PIP coverage on their own auto insurance policies.

 Waived PIP Coverage on Their Own Auto Policy?